ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 The script only runs if a backup doesn't exist.
 That way, when you make a dump of the backup, (which is automatically placed in the `api/scripts` directory), if we were to remove the database volume and start over, the next time around, `create-db.sh` will not run and only the backup would be used.

-# Debugging A Go API
+# Debugging a Go API

 ### Demo